 Things To Taking Consideration

-When you choosing the distributions above, you want to check which versions of XBMC they are offering, currently the latest stable version is 12.1 Frodo.
-Also you want to check once you have the XBMC up and running how is the system performing, check the CPU usage, free RAM.
-Since the original version of raspberry pi only offers 256MB of RAM, you want to pick a system that yields the most free RAM for you to do HD video playback.
-Last and the lest is the video output support, some distributions will run 720p for XBMC GUI but actual video in 1080p if the video supports this high resolution.
+When you choosing the distributions above, you want to check which versions of XBMC they are offering, currently, the latest stable version is 12.1 Frodo.
+Also, you want to check once you have the XBMC up and running how is the system performing, check the CPU usage, free RAM.
+Since the original version of raspberry pi only offers 256MB of RAM, you want to pick a system that yields the most RAM for you to do HD video playback.
+Last and the lest is the video output support, some distributions will run 720p for XBMC GUI but the actual video in 1080p if the video supports this high resolution.

 Different distributions you choose will have different installations steps, but if you just starting now, installation XBMC is much easier compare to when it first came out last year.
-XBian and Raspbmc seems to offer the most convenient way to create an image file on SD card.
-There are helper application you can download to help you download and put the image onto your SD card.
+XBian and Raspbmc seem to offer the most convenient way to create an image file on SD card.
+There is helper application you can download to help you download and put the image onto your SD card.
 You will probably need at least 2GB or 4GB of SD card (class 10 recommended), the more the better, give the OS to have enough rooms for logs, dumps, and video cache.